marmalade-does/lroberts.github.io/content/home.md

 Hi, I'm Lukas!

 Right now, my focus is university.
-I'm pursuing a double bachelor's degree in genetics and informatics, and in my spare time I read, work through MIT OCW courses, and not much else.
+I'm pursuing a double bachelor's degree in genetics and informatics, and in my spare time I read, binge [MIT OCW courses]((https://ocw.mit.edu)), and not much else.

 I'm based in Barcelona.

 [Here](images/prof_profile.jpg) is a photo of me.